VAIJ-TEJAS/Articles/ToDo List/draft1.md

 <div class="div-red"> <span class="alert-header">Caution:</span> <span class="alert-body"> Ensure that there is no existing table named `tasks` in the database as it may lead to data loss or corruption if the existing table structure is overwritten or altered unintentionally.</span> </div>

 **Function to Add Tasks**
-To input a new task, you need to provide task details including the task name, priority, and deadline.
-All tasks should have a name and its priority must be set.
-It's important to note that a deadline is required for urgent tasks.
+To add a new task, provide the task name, priority, and deadline.
+All tasks require a name and set priority.
+For urgent tasks, a deadline is mandatory.

         task_text = self.task_text.get().strip()
         task_priority = self.priority_selection.get()